From business school to robot whisperer.

 First LoRA

-[VERIFY year] Two days of bad documentation and one moment of "oh."
-The thing that changed the trajectory.
+A weekend, some broken documentation, and one moment of "*oh.*" The thing that changed the trajectory.
 Haven't really stopped since.

 2025